The goal of this module is to contribute to clients learning how to manage their mood and anxiety problems and help learn skills to overcome them.

-- To support patients that experience mood problems as well as anxiety problems;
+- To support clients that experience mood problems as well as anxiety problems;

-- To motivate patients to do more fun and rewarding activities;
+- To help motivate clients to do more fun and rewarding activities;

-- To conquer anxiety problems through graded exposure exercises;
+- To help conquer anxiety problems through graded exposure exercises;

-- To provide insight into the patients unhelpful thinking, and give tools to start thinking in more helpful ways;
+- To help provide insight into the clients' unhelpful thinking, and give tools to start thinking in more helpful ways;

-- To prevent relapse into mood and anxiety problems.
+- To help prevent relapse into mood and anxiety problems.

 For whom is this module suitable?

-The module is suitable for patients with mood problems, sub-clinical to clinical depression, anxiety problems and subclinical to clinical anxiety disorders like panic, social phobia and agoraphobia.
+The module is suitable for clients with mood problems, subclinical to clinical depression, anxiety problems and subclinical to clinical anxiety disorders like panic, social phobia and agoraphobia.
 Anxiety symptoms are found to be highly comorbid with depressive symptoms, which is why a combined treatment can be more effective for patients experiencing both.
-Minddistrict developed both a generic and an IAPT version of the module.
-In the IAPT version the Minimum Data Set is interwoven throughout the module and the final session consists of a patient experience questionnaire.
+Minddistrict have developed both a generic and an IAPT version of the module.
+In the IAPT version, the Minimum Data Set is interwoven throughout the module and the final session consists of a patient experience questionnaire.

 Example of page in the module ‘Mood & anxiety’

-The module has a CBT based approach, treating mood and anxiety problems simultaneously.
+The module has a CBT-based approach, treating mood and anxiety problems simultaneously.
 The module consists of 6 guided sessions and 3 unguided sessions.
-The module includes 4 (optional) diaries and an unguided ‘Welcome’ session.
-Relevant topics are discussed in each session.
-For example: thinking styles related to mood and anxiety, the importance of getting active, the importance of not avoiding anxiety and the vicious circle of anxiety.
+It also includes 4 (optional) diaries and an unguided ‘Welcome’ session.
+Relevant topics are discussed in each session, for example; thinking styles related to mood and anxiety, the importance of getting active, the importance of not avoiding anxiety and the vicious circle of anxiety.